gennaro-dibrino/sp500/README.md

 ## Some details

 The whole project, from the initial exploratory analysis to the web app deployment, was carried out using Python.
-In particular, the data are downloaded in real time from Yahoo Finance using the `pandas_datareader` module, the functions needed to fit the model come from Python's `statsmodels`, and all data frames and series are handled using `pandas`.
+In particular, the data is downloaded in real time from Yahoo Finance using the `pandas_datareader` module, the functions needed to fit the model come from Python's `statsmodels`, and all data frames and series are handled using `pandas`.
 Finally, the visualization uses Python's `bokeh` and the interaction of the Python and HTML codes is managed using Python's `flask`.